Xomega-Net/Xomega.Docs/docs/generators/model/import.md

 </type>
 ```

-However if the standard for your current system is `tinyint` to store a boolean, then you should update the Xomega type to map to `tinyint`, so that it can be properly identified by the generator.
+However, if the standard for your current system is `tinyint` to store a boolean, then you should update the Xomega type to map to `tinyint` so that it can be properly identified by the generator.

 ### Field-sets

-By the same token, the generator can identify groups of fields that match one of the field-sets defined in the model and use a reference to the field-set instead of those fields.
+By the same token, the generator can identify groups of fields that match one of the field sets defined in the model and use a reference to the field set instead of those fields.

-If all or most of your tables, for example, have a set of standard audit columns, such as the user who created the record and the creation time stamp, then you can just define such a fieldset in your model first and it will be automatically used by the imported objects.
+If all or most of your tables, for example, have a set of standard audit columns, such as the user who created the record and the creation timestamp, then you can just define such a field set in your model first and it will be automatically used by the imported objects.

 ```xml
 <fieldset name="audit fields">